Jayadratha/DevoTG_GSoC/README.md

 ## 🙏 Acknowledgments

+- My GSoC 2025 mentors Mehul Arora, Bradly Alicea, Sarrah Bastawala and Jesse Parent for their guidance and support
+- The DevoLearn organization for hosting this project
+- The Google Open Source Programs team for supporting this project
 - C. elegans developmental biology community
 - Witvliet et al. for providing the connectome datasets
 - PyTorch Geometric team for temporal graph tools